-Master of Arts Management, Carnegie Mellon University
+Master of Arts in Management, Carnegie Mellon University

 BA in Music, University of Missouri-Kansas City

 Tara Aesquivel is an advocate for the arts, education, and sustainable practices.
 She is a classically trained musician, studying oboe and voice while earning a BA in Music from the University of Missouri – Kansas City.
 Convinced that she could have a broader impact offstage, Tara earned a Master’s degree in Arts Management from Carnegie Mellon University.
 During graduate school Tara was selected to study Cultural Economics at the University of Bologna, Italy, and conducted a thesis project for Americans for the Arts that studied the challenges of providing arts education in public schools.